visgl/deck.gl/docs/api-reference/extensions/data-filter-extension.md

 filterRange: [rangeStart - ORIGIN_TS, rangeEnd - ORIGIN_TS]
 ```

-32-bit float can accurately represent each second within ~190 days (`2^24`).
-Unless the filter values require both a large span and fine intervals, 32-bit would be sufficient.
+32-bit floats can accurately represent each second within ~190 days (`2^24`).
+Unless the filter values require both a large span and fine granularity, 32-bit floats should be sufficient.

 ## Limitations